Best Ski and Snowboard Wax 2023

 Here is your dummies guide to ski wax and the answer to every question you might have.
 No ski has been left unturned in my quest to answer your ski wax questions!

-For most new or beginner skiers, where high-level ski performance is not a concern, just one type of all-round wax for the whole season will be fine to get you started.
+For most new or beginner skiers, where high-level ski performance is not a concern, just one type of all-around wax for the whole season will be fine to get you started.

 There are many types of wax and brands offering a range of products.
 This video walks through some of the most popular styles of wax from roll-on waxes to paste waxes.

-Not only is this snow more compact but the point on the snow crystals have rounded or melted into larger blocks.
+Not only is this snow more compact but the point on the snow crystals has rounded or melted into larger blocks.
 Wax or the lack of it becomes more noticeable on this slower more sticky snow.
-Waxes lubricant properties help you slide more smoothly and ski faster on this type of snow.
+Waxes’ lubricant properties help you slide more smoothly and ski faster on this type of snow.

-When buying wax – check the packaging to see what conditions it has been designed for.
-If you’re planning on applying wax to match the weather then pick a temperature or snow specific wax.
+Key Takeaway: When buying wax – check the packaging to see what conditions it has been designed for.
+If you’re planning on applying wax to match the weather then pick a temperature or snow-specific wax.

 If you ski on severely unwaxed skis then they will begin to deteriorate much faster.
 Your skiing won’t be as smooth or as fast and your skis can develop deep scratches and possible fractures.
 They also won’t make a very nice sound.

 How Do I Wax My Skis?